dirigeants/klasa/guides/Other Subjects/RichDisplay.md

 			display.addPage(template => template.setImage(images[i]));
 		}

-		return display.run(await msg.sendMessage('Loading slideshow...'));
+		return display.run(await message.sendMessage('Loading slideshow...'));
 	}

 };
 ```

-> The code is contained in the block of the aforementioned command, inside the `async run(msg)` method but the display or its pages can easily be reused by placing its initialization in the command's constructor method.
+> The code is contained in the block of the aforementioned command, inside the `async run(message)` method but the display or its pages can easily be reused by placing its initialization in the command's constructor method.

 ## Code Analysis